Chapter 11.2 – Ports and Economic Development

 Ports are catalysts for economic development as they enable trade and support supply chains.
 Port investments have economic benefits that can be direct, indirect, or induced.

-Like other transport infrastructures, several economic impacts of port infrastructure investments result in economic benefits.
+Like other transport infrastructures, port infrastructure investments yield several economic benefits.
+The port is a value proposition where each has an economic, social, and environmental value.
 Economic theory often refers to ports as important economic development factors, particularly from a historical standpoint where they acted as promoters of commerce and the welfare of nations.
-It is not surprising to realize that most of the world’s major cities are port cities, even if, in many cases, port activity now plays a rather small role in the general economic framework of their regions.
+It is not surprising to realize that most of the world’s major cities are port cities, since the port is a catalyst for urban economic development.
+The economy, the city, and the port often grow concomitantly.
+Still, as an economy and its complexity grow, the relationships between ports and economic development may become less significant even if ports handle a much larger amount of cargo.
+The paradoxical outcome is that most direct port activity now plays a smaller role in the regional economic framework, with the exception of very large ports dominating their region.

 The increasing competitiveness brought by port investments can also be a double-edged sword for a national economy.
 It enables foreign firms to better access a national economy and compete with national firms, with some sectors being put out of business.
 However, the benefits of having better access to foreign markets and cheaper goods usually far exceed the risk of having inefficient national firms being undermined.
 Increasing competitiveness promotes positive economic benefits at the aggregate level, but these benefits are not uniformly distributed among sectors and geography.

 Ports can be considered “funnels” to economic development since they act as catalysts and incite development in specific economic sectors and locations near ports or along corridors.
 The economic benefits of ports are commonly categorized as direct, indirect, and induced.
 Indirect and induced benefits are far from being clearly identifiable.
-It is difficult to demonstrate that the economic activity and use of the related resources would only occur due to the port investment.
-When a port investment does lead to increased economic activity, the benefit is properly measured by the net value of the additional output.
+It is challenging to prove that the economic activity and use of related resources would solely result from the port investment.
+When a port investment does lead to increased economic activity, the benefit is measured by the net value of the additional output.
 The direct benefits to the port are financial in nature and would be taken into account in any financial appraisal as well as in economic appraisals.
 However, the financial benefits would be valued somewhat differently, with economic appraisals using a social discount rate and, for some inputs, possibly valuing them at shadow prices.

 The economic benefits of ports are usually measured at an aggregate level by indicators such as value-added, employment, taxation revenue, and return on investment.
 These indicators are primordial for the decision to invest in port development and must be taken into consideration:

-• Demand forecasts trying to evaluate the expected traffic that the investment will support and facilitate.
+• Demand forecasts.
+Trying to evaluate the expected traffic that the investment will support and facilitate, particularly if new investments relate to additional demand.

-• Liner shipping strategies, particularly how they service markets and how the port fits within their service configuration in terms of ship capacity and frequency.
+• Liner shipping strategies.
+How shipping lines service markets and how the port fits within their service configuration in terms of ship capacity and frequency.
 While some ports are acting as load centers, others are transshipment hubs.
-The function of transshipment is often the outcome of the strategy of a shipping company to service-specific regions.
+The function of transshipment is often the outcome of the regional strategies of shipping lines.

-• Hinterland transport capacity and accessibility are contingent on the cargo bound to and originating from the port.
+• Hinterland transport capacity and accessibility.
+Contingent on the cargo bound to and originating from the port.
 They define the existing and potential cargo base that could be handled by the port.

-• Competition between terminals, since there may be competing terminals within the same port facility.
-Terminals in a monopolistic situation usually have more pricing power but can be linked with higher returns.
+• Competition between terminals.
+There may be competing terminals within the same port facility.
+Terminals in a monopolistic situation usually have more pricing power and can be linked with higher returns.

-• Financing of investment, which relates to the capital source and conditions.
+• Financing of investment.
+Relates to the capital source and conditions.
 Large port infrastructure projects are usually financed by bonds issued by port authorities or by investments made by international financial institutions such as development banks, sovereign wealth funds, or pension funds.

 Assessing this information can involve different methodologies:

-• Surveys are based on interviews and questionnaires or microeconomic data on firms.
+• Surveys.
+Based on interviews, questionnaires, or microeconomic data on firms.
 They try to identify and quantify the relationships between the various port actors, often from a qualitative perspective, but commonly in terms of employment.
 These studies have underlined the important relationships between freight forwarders and agents.
 The economic benefits of ports are reflected in the complex system of transactions of the actors involved.

-• Comparative analysis infers economic benefits observed at a reference port, particularly its economic base.
+• Comparative analysis.
+Infers economic benefits observed at a reference port, particularly its economic base.
 This approach tries to infer the economic changes that have already taken place in a comparable port setting (similar traffic and composition of traffic) to the port being investigated.
 Since local and regional economic conditions are not similar, such studies do not provide particularly accurate results.
-Still, they provide useful guidelines about what could happen to a port and its regional economy once an investment occurs.
+Still, they provide applicable guidelines about what could happen to a port and its regional economy once an investment occurs.

-• Input-output analysis models that seek to identify inter-sectorial multipliers, such as between port traffic and regional employment.
-They underline the agglomerating effects of port activities, either around the port or around the port region.
+• Input-output analysis models.
+Aim to identify inter-sectoral multipliers, such as those between port traffic and regional employment.
+They highlight the agglomerating effects of port activities, both around the port and within the port region.
 Such studies have underlined low levels of elasticity between port traffic and service sector employment.

 Input-output analysis is one of the most commonly used techniques.
 I-O analysis is based on a set of tables that quantify the linkages and transactions between different sectors of the economy.
 The quantities of inputs and outputs for a given period are entered in an input-output matrix/table in order to analyze what happens across various sectors of an economy by performing a multiplier analysis.